dozmert/Security-Labs/README.md

 		[Protocals and Servers 2](https://tryhackme.com/room/protocolsandservers2) - Learn about attacks against passwords and cleartext traffic; explore options for mitigation via SSH and SSL/TLS.
 		[Net Sec Challenge](https://tryhackme.com/room/netsecchallenge) - Practice the skills you have learned in the Network Security module.

-Windows Forensics
+#### Windows Forensics
 [Sysinternals](https://tryhackme.com/room/btsysinternalssg)  - Learn to use the Sysinternals tools to analyze Window systems or applications.
 [Core Windows Processes](https://tryhackme.com/room/btwindowsinternals) - Explore the core processes within a Windows operating system and understand what is normal behavior.
 This foundational knowledge will help you identify malicious processes running on an endpoint!
+[Windows Event Logs](https://tryhackme.com/room/windowseventlogs) - Introduction to Windows Event Logs and the tools to query them.

 ## BlueTeamLabs
 The developers of site request that writeups for Challenges and Investigations only be posted after content has been retired and is no longer worth points.